tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-This approach may be useful when you have multiple `else if` portions of your code.
+This approach may be useful when there are multiple `else if` portions of the code.
 They are equivalent,
-but the `else if` seems to take more to process mentally than the return.
-With the `else if` you
+but the `else if` seems to take more mental effort to process than the return.
+With the `else if` there
-could have other `if` conditions inside, which would make tracking the other conditions dependent
+could be other `if` conditions inside, which would make tracking the other conditions dependent
 on the `else if` more difficult.
 Returns are nice in the sense that we know the function is done,
 and we do not have to look at any further logic when looking into a specific condition.
 Here we did not
 need a final `return` statement due to the fact that `console.log()` prints to the screen regardless of a